lurk101/pico-littlefs/README.md

 ```
 Functions
 ```
-// Mounts a littlefs
+// Mounts a file system
 //
-// Requires a littlefs object and config struct.
-Optionally formats
-// a new file system.
+// Optionally formats a new file system.
 //
 // Returns a negative error code on failure. int pico_mount(bool format);

-// Unmounts a littlefs
+// Unmounts a file system
 //
 // Returns a negative error code on failure. int pico_unmount(void);